k1au3/K1au3/README.md

 </div>

-### <div align="center">I am Brian, a full stack web developer with 4+ years of experience</div>
+### <div align="center">I am Brian, a frontend web developer </div>

-- 🌱 I’m currently learning python and the django web framework.
+- 🌱 I’m currently learning javascript libraries.

 - ❓ Ask me about anything related to MERN stack and related technologies.

-- ⚡ Weird fact: I am yet to watch 'Game Of Thrones'.
+- ⚡ Weird fact: I am yet to watch 'Stranger Things'.

 - 🔭You are here because you have something that we can do together.

-- 🤔I know a thing or two about web3 and the blockchain technology to make converstion
+- 🤔I know a thing or two about web3 and the blockchain technology to make conversation

-- I code on a linux machine.